top of page

 Needless to say, if you experience any allergic reaction like swelling of the skin or difficulty breathing, seek guidance from a doctor immediately.

-Antibiotics such as clindamycin should not be used for longer than necessary since overuse leads to antibiotic resistance.
-As a rule of thumb, you shouldn't use clindamycin and nicotinamide combination for more than 3 months.
-Additionally, while using the combination gel, make sure you are applying it regularly or as directed by your dermatologist.
-Its interrupted usage can also promote the growth of drug-resistant bacteria and other harmful organisms, so it's absolutely essential to use these medications as directed and only when necessary.
+Antibiotics such as clindamycin should not be used longer than necessary since overuse leads to antibiotic resistance.
+As a rule of thumb, you shouldn't use clindamycin and nicotinamide combination for more than three months.
+Additionally, while using the combination gel, ensure you apply it regularly or as directed by your dermatologist.
+Its interrupted usage can also promote the growth of drug-resistant bacteria and other harmful organisms, so using these medications as directed and only when necessary is essential.

-If you're struggling with breakouts or painful pus-filled acne, talk to your dermatologist to know if this medication could be right for you.
+If you're struggling with breakouts or painful pus-filled acne, talk to your dermatologist to see if this medication could suit you.

 bottom of page